 Insights from the National Cyber Policy Office.

-Mark Thomas, VP Cyber Security, NTT Global
+Mark Thomas, CTO Cybersecurity, NTT Global

 Enterprises are continuously experiencing cyber attacks in today’s digital world.
 Challenges including compliance management, coin mining, web-based attacks, and credential theft have been seen over the past year.
 In this session, we will provide insights about top cyber attacks and shifting threat landscape.
 We will also discuss best practices and practical measures you can take to bolster your cyber security defences.

 Delegates will be invited to choose their topics of choice at these facilitated discussions.
 Lead by an industry expert, connect and network with your peers around the challenges and triumphs with your cyber security journey

 1. Secure your data and your users whether in Cloud, Hybrid or on premise - ForcePoint